The FLAMINGO simulations data release: Data products

 \subsection{Initial conditions}

 The initial conditions for the L1\_m9 and L1\_m9\_DMO simulations are available on the data release website.
 These are using the \swift format for initial conditions based on the \texttt{hdf5} storage library.
-For all the other simulations in the \flamingo suite, we provide the parameter files for the \textsc{monofonIC} code that were used to generate the initial conditions.
+For all the other simulations in the \flamingo suite, we intend to provide parameter files for the \textsc{monofonIC} code that can be used to reproduce the initial conditions.
 Further details on the creation of the initial conditions can be found in Section~2.4 and Appendix~B of \citet{Schaye2023}.

+Both \textsc{monofonIC} and the \swift simulation code (including all physics modules used in the \flamingo simulations) are open source.
+We have also published the parameter files used to run the simulations.
+This means that, in principle, anyone will be able to reproduce the simulations using the public code and parameters.
+Users could run their own \flamingo variants in different volumes or with different model parameters, for example, or run zoom simulations of individual objects.